suprematic/zipkin-clj/README.md

 1. Start zipkin on `localhost:9411`
 2. Run `lein with-profile example repl` in the project directory
 3. Call `(main)`
-4. Find the trace in Zipkin UI.
+4. Find the trace in Zipkin UI `http://localhost:9411/zipkin/`.

 ## Links